Matching MBA and JD Students with Philadelphia’s Nonprofit Organizations

 Fellow-Board Matching & Pairing Process

 The goal of the match is twofold: to match each board fellow with a board doing work (s)he cares about, to pair fellows up using self-reported data, and achieve a combination of matches that is optimal for the entire group.
 To achieve both, we follow this process starting in August each year:

-- Each fellow is given a copy of the matching pack, which includes information about the ~60 organizations that have applied to host a member of their class.
-Fellows have a week to look through the pack, and is asked to identify 10-12 boards (s)he is interesting in serving.
+- Each fellow is given a copy of the matching pack, which includes information about the ~45 organizations that have applied to host a member of their class.
+Fellows have a week to look through the pack, and may request a meeting with staff to discuss interests and objectives.

 - Fellows submit a list of 15 boards in rank order.

-- The associate director runs the choices of the entire group through an Excel optimization, which matches each fellow within the optimal happiness of group.
+- Staff run the choices of the entire group through an Excel optimization, which matches each fellow within the optimal happiness of group.

 - Staff separately informs the organization and board fellow of the match; then sends an email of introduction.
 The fellow manages the relationship (with support as needed) from that point on.